0XMohomiester/0XMohamed/Linux.md

-# Hello This is My Writeup for LinuxFundmentals part 2  Let's start with:
+## Hello!
+I'm [Mohamed](https://twitter.com/0xMohomiester) This is My Writeup for LinuxFundmentals part 2 TryHackme Room Let's start with:

 Task1)intro

 No Answer Needed